The Strong Birthday Problem Revisited: The Strong Birthday Problem ( )

-For the strong birthday problem, we can derive a recurrence relation as follows.
 Let $T(j, k, n, m)$ denote the number of ways in which $n$ birthdays are distributed over $m$ possible days in a year so that there are $j$ days with 2 or more birthdays incident on them and $k$ days with singleton birthdays.
 Therefore, $m - j - k$ days are birthday-free.
 Clearly, $n \geq 2 j + k$.
-There are three mutually exclusive cases to consider in setting up a recurrence for $T(j, k, n, m)$, as given below.
+We derive the recurrence by considering the birthday of the $n$th person.
+Given a valid configuration with $n - 1$ people, addition of $n$th person creates exactly one of the three mutually exclusive cases as given below.

-\begin{enumerate}[{\bf {Case} 1:}] \item (Add to days with 2 or more birthdays). $n$th person's birthday is incident on one of the $j$ days with 2 or more birthdays.
+\begin{enumerate}[{\bf {Case} 1:}] \item \textbf{Add to days with $\geq 2$ birthdays.} The $n$th person's birthday is incident on one of the $j$ days with 2 or more birthdays.
 Then, there are $T(j, k, n - 1, m)$ ways in which the first $n - 1$ birthdays are distributed so that there are $j$ days with 2 or more birthdays incident on them and $k$ days with singleton birthdays.
-Therefore, the number of ways this can be done is $j T(j, k, n - 1, m)$.
+Therefore, the number of ways this can be done is $j \cdot T(j, k, n - 1, m)$.

-\item (Add to singleton birthdays). $n$th person's birthday is incident on one of the $k + 1$ singleton birthdays.
+\item \textbf{Add to singleton birthdays.} The $n$th person's birthday is incident on one of the $k + 1$ singleton birthdays.
 In this case, after $n$th person is included, the number of singletons birthdays goes from $k + 1$ to $k$ and the number of days with 2 or more birthday goes from $j - 1$ to $j$.
-Therefore, the number of ways this can be done is $(k + 1) T(j - 1, k + 1, n - 1, m)$.
+Therefore, the number of ways this can be done is $(k + 1) \cdot T(j - 1, k + 1, n - 1, m)$.

-\item (Create a Singleton birthday). $n$th person forms a singleton birthday.
+\item \textbf{Create a singleton birthday.} The $n$th person forms a singleton birthday.
 There are $T(j, k - 1, n - 1, m)$ ways in which the first $n - 1$ birthdays are distributed so that there $j$ days with 2 or more birthdays incident on them and $k - 1$ days with singleton birthdays.
 One of the remaining $m - j - (k - 1) = m - j - k + 1$ days can be used to realize the $n$th person's birthday.
-Therefore, the number of ways this can be done is $(m - j - k + 1) T(j, k - 1, n - 1, m)$. \end{enumerate}
+Therefore, the number of ways this can be done is $(m - j - k + 1) \cdot T(j, k - 1, n - 1, m)$. \end{enumerate}